Orthopedic Surgeon & Spine Surgeon located in Las Vegas, NV

 Spinal fusion is a treatment option for a variety of back or neck problems, including:

-Dr. McNulty provides comprehensive evaluation to diagnose your spine problems and identify the best treatment to correct them.
+Dr. McNulty provides a comprehensive evaluation to diagnose your spine problems and identify the best treatment to correct them.

 If you have neck pain, back pain, spinal deformity, or weakness, numbness, or tingling in your arms or legs, schedule a consultation at McNulty Spine to identify the root condition causing your symptoms.